Juju Chang

-Hyunju "Juju" Chang (born September 17, 1965) is an American television journalist for ABC News, and an anchor of Nightline.
+Hyunju Chang (born September 17, 1965) is an American television journalist for ABC News and an anchor of Nightline.
 She has previously worked as a special correspondent and fill-in anchor for Nightline, and was also the news anchor for ABC News' morning news program Good Morning America from 2009 to 2011.

 Early life

-Juju Chang was born in Seoul, South Korea, to Okyong and Palki Chang and was raised in Sunnyvale, California, following her family’s emigration to the U.S. in 1969.
+Juju Chang was born in Seoul, South Korea, to Okyong Chang and Palki Chang and was raised in Sunnyvale, California, following her family’s immigration to the U.S. in 1969.
 She attended Marian A. Peterson High School for one year, but after that school was converted into a middle school, Chang graduated from Adrian C. Wilcox High School in 1983.
 At a young age, Chang was a nationally ranked swimmer.

 In 1987, she graduated with honors from Stanford University with a Bachelor of Arts in political science and communications.
 At Stanford, she was awarded the Edwin Cotrell Political Science Prize.